rebelsky/sams-assorted-musings-reflections/student-wages-2023-05-15.md

 > * EXAMPLES: Discuss real examples to illustrate perspectives about the Union and its expansion.  _These are quasi-real.
 And I've made it clear when I've estimated.
 I'm not sure I've illustrated a perspective, though._

 I do not seem to have tipped off our foes.
 Alternately, I've followed policy.
+I should be fine.

 ---